Bargaining with Absentmindedness: Analysis

 \section{Analysis}

-One equilibrium is immediately obvious: $\sigma_t^*=1$ for all $t$ and $p_G^*=1$.
-In this equilibrium, there is no delay --- the proposer always makes a greedy offer and the respondent always accepts.
-There is no profitable deviation from any party: from the perspective of the respondent, rejecting an offer of $G$ leads to a payoff of $\delta V/4$, since $\alpha_t^G=1$ and $\sigma_2^*=1$.
-Accepting an offer of $G$ leads to a payoff $V/4$.
+One equilibrium is immediately obvious: $\sigma_t^*=1$ for all $t$ and $p^*=1$.
+In this equilibrium, there is no delay --- the proposer always makes her preferred offer and the respondent always accepts.
+There is no profitable deviation from any party: from the perspective of the respondent, rejecting an offer of $a_P$ leads to a payoff of $\delta u_P^R$, since $\alpha_t^P=1$ and $\sigma_2^*=1$.
+Accepting an offer of $a_P$ leads to a payoff $u_P^R$.
 This equilibrium has a natural analogue in the case of perfect recall.
-The unique subgame-perfect equilibrium of the version of this game with perfect recall is offering $G$ in each period and the respondent accepting immediately.
+The unique subgame-perfect equilibrium of the version of this game with perfect recall is offering $a_P$ in each period and the respondent accepting immediately.

-There is another AHPE which does \textit{not} have an analogue in the perfect recall version of the bargaining game (assuming $\delta\geq1/2)$: $\sigma_t^*=0$ for all $t$ and $p_G^*=0$.\footnote{In fact, as we demonstrate in Theorem \ref{T:char}, this is an equilibrium so long as $p_G^*\leq(1-\delta)(3/2-\delta)^{-1}$.} To support this as an equilibrium, set $\alpha_1^G=1$.
-After receiving a (off-path) greedy offer, the respondent forms a degenerate belief on $t=1$.
-Thus, rejecting the greedy offer gives a payoff of $\delta V/2\geq V/4$.
-So the respondent optimally chooses $p_G^*=0$, and the proposer never makes a greedy offer.
-In this equilibrium, there is also no delay: the proposer always makes a fair offer and the respondent always accepts.
-Unlike the previous pure strategy AHPE, this equilibrium has no natural analogue when parties have perfect recall.
-With perfect recall, the respondent is willing to accept any offer in period $T$, so the proposer should offer $G$ in each period by backward induction.
-With imperfect recall, the respondent may rationally believe that any greedy offer is made in $t=1$, since $a=G$ is off-path.
+There is another MBE which does \textit{not} have an analogue in the perfect recall version of this game (assuming $\delta\geq u_P^R/u_R^R)$: $\sigma_t^*=0$ for all $t$ and $p^*=0$.\footnote{In fact, as I demonstrate in Theorem \ref{T:char}, this is an equilibrium so long as $p^*\leq\frac{u_R^P(1-\delta)}{u_P^P-\delta u_R^P}$.} To support this as an equilibrium, set $\alpha_1^P=1$.
+After receiving an (off-path) offer $a_P$, the respondent forms a degenerate belief on $t=1$.
+Thus, rejecting the offer $a_P$ gives a payoff of $\delta u_R^R\geq u_P^R$.
+So the respondent optimally chooses $p^*=0$, and the proposer always offers $a_R$.
+In this equilibrium, there is also no delay: the proposer always makes the respondent's preferred offer and the respondent always accepts.
+Unlike the previous pure strategy MBE, this equilibrium has no natural analogue when parties have perfect recall.
+With perfect recall, the respondent is willing to accept any offer in period $T$, so the proposer should offer $a_P$ in each period by backward induction.
+With imperfect recall, the respondent may rationally believe that the proposers preferred offer is made in $t=1$.